Here is an easy recipe for Bourbon and Peach Preserves that is a perfect use for extra fresh peaches. Serve on fresh biscuits or toasted bread.

 - 2 maple syrup

-- Bring a large pot of water to steam, not boiling.
+- Bring a large saucepan of water to a slight boil.
 Also, fill a large bowl with ice and water.
 Set the bowl aside.

-- Once the pot has come to steam, place a few peaches in the hot water at a time for about 2 minutes to loosen the screen of the peaches Once the peach skin is loose to the touch, you use a slotted spoon and place in the cold water immediately for about 30 minutes.
+- Once the pot has come to steam, place a few peaches in hot water for about 2 minutes to loosen the skin of the peaches.
+Once the peach skin is loose to the touch, you use a slotted spoon and place it in the cold water immediately for about 30 minutes.
 Just long enough to cool the peach.

 - Use your hands and peel the skin of the peaches.
 It should come off easily.
 Set the peach aside.
 Continue this process for all peaches.

 - Cut the peaches into slices.
 They don’t have to be perfect.
 Discard the pit.
 Place the sliced peaches in a large bowl.
-Once you have all of the peaches cut, pour over the lemon juice, sugar, and salt.
+Once you have all peaches cut, pour over the lemon juice, one and a half cups of sugar, and salt.
 Use a large spoon and stir.
-Cover the bowl in plastic wrap and leave out at room temperature for, at least, 1 hour.
+Cover the bowl in plastic wrap and leave it out at room temperature for at least 1 hour.

-- After about 15 minutes, Add the cornstarch with about 1 tsp of the peach liquid into a small ramekin and stir to dissolve the cornstarch.
+- After about 15 minutes, add the cornstarch with about 1 teaspoon of the peach liquid into a small ramekin and stir to dissolve the cornstarch.
 Add cornstarch to the peach preserve pot and stir.
-Turn heat down to low for about 5 minutes and then take off the heat and allow it to completely cool.
+Turn heat down to low for about 5 minutes and then take off the heat and allow it to cool completely.

-- Once cooled, pour into mason jars until almost full.
+- Once cooled, ladle the preserves into half-pint jars until almost full.
 Close tightly with the lid and place in the refrigerator until ready to serve.

-- NOTE: If you want to add more Bourbon flavor, once you’ve poured the preserves in your jars, top off with an extra teaspoon of Bourbon and stir in the jar and then close.
+- NOTE: If you want to add more Bourbon flavor, once you’ve poured the preserves into your jars, top off with an extra teaspoon of Bourbon, stir in the jar, and then close.
 I did this for one of my jars and loved it.

 - NOTE: If you plan to make my Homemade Buttermilk Biscuits and would like to make the butter that I mentioned in my blog post, here is how you make it.